Now, there are varieties of gifts, but the same Spirit;

 I Corinthians 12:4-6

 More About Covenants

-So you each get to write your own covenant.
-And the rest of us agree to accept whatever you write in your covenant each year.
-That keeps us in a faith family together, yet gives each of us room to respond to the Holy Spirit to the best of our own individual awareness and ability to do so.
-If you are a visitor here, it really works this way here.
-If you write a covenant, you are a full member of this congregation as soon as you send it in to us.
-You can serve anywhere in our structure – do as little or as much as you feel called to do – across the board.
+So you each get to write your own covenant, and the rest of us agree to accept whatever you write in your covenant each year.
+This keeps us in a faith family together, while giving each of us room to respond to the Holy Spirit to the best of our own individual awareness and ability to do so.
+If you are a visitor here, it really works that way here.
+If you write a covenant, you are a full member of this congregation as soon as you turn it in.
+You can serve anywhere in our structure – do as little or as much as you feel the Spirit is calling you to do – across the board.
 It really works that way here.
+We are a covenant people – an intentional congregation.
 You have only to work it.
 It all depends on your heart and mind – on your prayers.
-We are a covenant people.
-We are an intentional congregation….
 And because life is fluid, you are also able to change your covenant at any time.
 It is between you and God, even though we try to share the Path and the adventure together.